-Web applications use different HTTP methods when accessing URLs.
-You should familiarize yourself with the HTTP methods as you work with Flask.
-By default, a route only answers to GET requests.
-You can use the methods argument of the route() decorator to handle different HTTP methods.
+HTTP (the protocol web applications are speaking) knows different methods for accessing URLs.
+By default, a route only answers to GET requests, but that can be changed by providing the methods argument to the route() decorator.
+Here are some examples:

 '''

+from flask import request

 @app.route('/login', methods=['GET', 'POST'])

 def login():

 if request.method == 'POST':

 do_the_login()

 else:

 show_the_login_form()

 '''